-- 5.8.1 The Petitioner has submitted the development of Ahmedabad and Gandhinagar as commercial and service sector.
-The electricity demand is rising from 1578 MW in FY 2020-21 to 2116 MW in FY 2024-25, reflecting a 4-year CAGR of approximately 8%.
-Further, the existing load density of Ahmedabad / Gandhinagar license area is about 6 MW/sq.km which is likely to increase in the coming years.
-Especially, there is substantial increase in demand, necessitating capacity augmentation at various level. - 5.8.2 The urbanisation of the twin cities of Ahmedabad & Gandhinagar has resulted in increasing issues of availability of corridor for creation of evacuation network. - 5.8.3 Further, new initiatives such as Smart City, infrastructure projects like BRTS/Metro, modern water/sewage systems etc. necessitate creation of state-of-the-art electrical network with ability of handling large quantum of power at the higher level of reliability. - 5.8.4 TPL-D (A) has planned to undertake capital expenditure for augmentation and up-gradation of distribution network to meet the future load growth while ensuring reliability & quality of power along with safety measures.
-Capital expenditure is also planned to ensure compliances of various MOP Rules, CEA Guidelines, and applicable Regulations.

-- 5.8.5 The capital expenditure for Ahmedabad & Gandhinagar Area consists of expenditure to create capacity and reliability in EHV network to provide uninterrupted supply, additional EHV & HV substations to cater to the load growth, LT network to meet the consumer connectivity, smart metering, customer connect centre, power supply centre, and other miscellaneous items such as automation, IT etc. - 5.8.6 Summary of planned expenditure for MYT Control Period is shown in table below:
+5.8.1 Surat city is considered as a hub for textile and diamond industries.
+The electricity demand has increased from 623 MW in FY 2020-21 to 812 MW in

+FY 2024-25 i.e. at a 4 Year CAGR rate of about 7%.
+Surat city has been witnessing vertical growth.
+The existing load density of Surat license area is about 16 MW/sq.km.
+Especially, there is substantial increase in demand necessitating capacity augmentation at various level.

+- 5.8.2 The increased urbanisation of Surat city has resulted in increasing issues of availability of corridor for creation of evacuation network. - 5.8.3 Further, new initiatives such as Smart City, infrastructure projects like BRTS/Metro, modern water/sewage systems, etc. necessitate creation of state-of-the-art electrical network with ability of handling large quantum of power at the higher level of reliability. - 5.8.4 TPL-D (S) has planned to undertake capital expenditure for augmentation and up-gradation of distribution network to meet the increasing load, reliability & redundancy requirement, regulatory norms and safety measures.
+Capital expenditure is also planned to ensure compliances of various MOP Rules and CEA Guidelines. - 5.8.5 The capital expenditure for Surat Supply Area consists of expenditure in planning redundancy and reliability in EHV network to provide un-interrupted supply, additional EHV & HV substations to cater to the load growth, LT network to meet the consumer connectivity, smart metering, expenditure on Special projects, and other miscellaneous items such as automation, IT, etc. - 5.8.6 Summary of planned capital expenditure for MYT Control Period is shown in the table below for the approval of the Commission: :

-Table 5-40 Capital Expenditure Projected by TPL-D (A) for MYT Control Period (Rs.
+Table 5-38 Capital Expenditure Projected by TPL-D (S) for MYT Control Period (Rs.
 Crore)